Fournier Street: History

 Fournier Street was the last to be built on the Wood-Michell estate in Spitalfields, London.
 It was developed in response to the settlement of a significant community of wealthy French Huguenots around Spitalfields, many of whom brought silk-weaving skills from Nantes, Lyons and other cities.
 Thus, although initially intended as domestic dwellings, many were immediately occupied by the silk industry.
 The houses mainly date from the 1720s and together they form one of the most important and best preserved collections of early Georgian domestic town-houses in Britain.

 Fournier Street was designed to be both well appointed and of a higher standard than previous residential developments in the local area and consequently the houses were purchased and leased by the 'master' silk-weavers and silk mercers.
 These buildings are notable for their fine wooden panelling and elaborate joinery such as carved staircases, fireplaces and highly detailed door-cases which were constructed by the craftsmen of the day.
 Silk-weaving activities occupied the uppermost floors to gain the best light for the looms – hence the development of the unusual highly glazed lofts in these houses.
 The ground floor rooms commonly served as elaborate showrooms for the finished products.

-One of the finest examples is Howard House, No. 14 Fournier Street, a mansion house, built circa 1726 by 'carpenter and gentleman', William Taylor, for his own occupation but subsequently leased by silk weavers, 'Signeratt and Bourdillon'.
+One of the finest examples is Howard House, No. 14 Fournier Street, a mansion house, built circa 1726 by "carpenter and gentleman", William Taylor, for his own occupation but subsequently leased by silk weavers, "Signeratt and Bourdillon".
 It has three floors and a large garret attic which once contained the loom.
 It is here that the silk for Queen Victoria's Coronation gown was woven.
 The unique hardwood staircase balustrade is carved to display fluted columns with Ionic capitals placed on each turn for one hundred steps.
 Indeed, each step is expertly carved with a masterly design of hops, barley, and wild roses.

 No. 23 Fournier Street is perhaps the best surviving example of a classic, single-fronted early Georgian town house of simple but elegant design.
 This house retains the original, typical arrangement of cellar-basement, three brick storeys and a mansard garrett with a weather boarded front and wide weaver's windows.

 On the opposite western corner of Fournier Street is the Ten Bells public house.
 The Ten Bells is notorious for its connection with Jack the Ripper during the 1880s.
-It is here that the two of the Ripper victims were seen close to the times of their untimely deaths.
+It is here that two of the Ripper victims were seen close to the times of their untimely deaths.
 Indeed, all five victims lived in proximity to the pub.